-Proudly presented in partnership with Great Canadian Gaming Corporation, Volunteer Richmond's Caring Companies Forum Series brings some of today's leading speakers on corporate social engagement to communities throughout Greater Vancouver.
+Proudly presented in partnership with Great Canadian Gaming Corporation, Richmond Cares, Richmond Gives' Caring Companies Forum Series brings some of today's leading speakers on corporate social engagement to communities throughout Greater Vancouver.
 Each Forum also includes a workshop component, in which businesses receive tips and resources on developing a community engagement strategy, and non-profits learn how to fine-tune their case for support.
 The goal is for everyone to leave inspired, and ready to change their community for the better.

 Forum #1: Richmond

 Wednesday, April 15, 2015 | 8:00am - 11:00am

 Richmond Cares, Richmond Gives Members: $75 | Non-Members: $100 | Register Online

 Generously Hosted by Pacific Gateway Hotel

 9:00am - 10:00am